joseluisgomes/joseluisgomes/README.md

 - 🌱 I’m currently learning Java.
 - 👯 I’m looking to collaborate on OO projects.
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about Java and C stuff
+- 💬 Ask me about tech stuff
 - 😄 Pronouns: He/His.
 - ⚡ Fun fact: I have a good sense of humor